bryanapperson/blog/content/reviews/gilgamesh.md

 keywords = ['gilgamesh']
 tags = ['poetry']

-+++

-As I read The Epic of Gilgamesh my notes and thoughts will live here.
++++As I read The Epic of Gilgamesh my notes and thoughts will live here.